Right Cloud presents:

 Erratic, enigmatic and not fond of conventional visibility.
 There are no longer borders, but if there’s one, Tomé Duarte is definitely out.

 A series of photographs by Tomé Duarte will be presented by Right Cloud at The Gallery Wrong Weather.
-These photographs led to the creation of the publication hackingaraki and an installation, born from the day-to-day life of Japanese fisherman: Araki Manipulado (Sem Fios) and Pescadores Louvados (Sem Peixe).
+These photographs led to the creation of the publication hackingaraki [Alongside these photos, there’s an installation with appropriated material from fishermen]: Araki Manipulated (Without Line) and Praised Fisherman (Without Fish).

-In the exhibition space fishing lines - that the artist retrieved in the continuous work of following fishing communities in the north of Portugal - are scattered, and between the mental space of the ropes the images of the suspending women of Akiri.
-This strange tridimensional composition also speaks to us about desire, although in a completely different state: Desire of survival.
+In the exhibition space, like and unpredictable eco to the photographs, are scattered fishing lines that the artist retrieved in the continuous work of following fishing communities in the north of Portugal.
+Filing the mental space of the missing ropes in Araki's suspended women, this strange tridimensional composition that also speaks to us about desire, although in a completely different state: Desire of survival.

 The Gallery Wrong Weather is curated by Miguel Von Hafe Pérez, aiming to bring to light less known work from contemporary artists, where the reality of objects and images contradicts the hyper digitalization of today's cloud experience.